nthacker/Azure-Databricks-Labs/README.md

 ## Step 2: Download the labs from the Bitbucket repository.

-1.Go to Download tab and Click on Download Repository.
+1.Go to Download tab and click on Download Repository.

 ![deploy](https://i.ibb.co/4VVhJyM/tuxpi-com-1551770630.jpg)